liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/05-displaying-approved-items/02-displaying-approved-entries.markdown

 Change the getters used to retrieve both entities in the view layer.

-You're going to need a new import, so first open
+You need a new import, so first open

     guestbook-web/src/main/resources/META-INF/resources/init.jsp